Stay in the Acute Admissions Unit (AAU) (EN) Stay in the Acute Admissions Unit (AAU)

 Because Isala is a teaching hospital, residents are also involved in the examinations and/or treatment in the unit.
 Residents are qualified doctors who may be in training to become specialists.
 They will perform some of the examinations and treatment, under the responsibility of and in close consultation with the specialist.

 The AAU is a dynamic unit, and people are admitted to and discharged from this unit 24 hours a day.
 You will notice that the turnover of patients in the unit is high, which can sometimes cause inconvenience.
 If you experience any inconvenience from this, tell your nurse so that he/she can look into possible solutions.
 As well as being your healthcare provider, your nurse is your first point of contact for your questions.
 For information on your condition, treatment or examinations/tests, you can also request informational material from the Isala website.
-We would be happy to print this information for you.
+We could hand this to you on paper.

 When you are admitted to the hospital, the nurse will conduct an admission interview with you.
 This concerns matters such as: